domxjs/domxjs.github.io/README.md

 ### Examples
 #### State Management
-One example of this is State Management.
+One example is State Management.
 The unidirectional data flow pattern popularized by Flux, then Redux (and others) can be achieved using window.dispatchEvent as a dispatcher and DOM events as actions.
 The store can simple be an HTML component that contains state and listens to the DOM events.